-We have audited the Stanislaus County Children and Families Commission's (the Commission) compliance with the requirements specified in the State of California's Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act, issued by the State Controller's Office, applicable to the Commission's statutory requirements identified below for the year ended June 30, 2022.
+We have audited the Stanislaus County Children and Families Commission (the Commission) compliance with the requirements specified in the State California's of Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act, issued by the State Controller's Office, appliable to the Commission's statutory requirements identified below for the year ended June 30, 2023.

-In our opinion, the Commission complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the California Children and Families Program for the year ended June 30, 2022.
+In our opinion, the Commission complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the California Children and Families Program for the year ended June 30, 2023.